Press release

 About ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) and long COVID:

-ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) is a chronic, severe multisystem disease with a wide range of disorders, particularly of the nervous and immune systems.
-ME/CFS is predominantly post-infectious, including as a result of COVID-19.
-It is the most severe form of long COVID.
-ME/CFS sufferers have pronounced physical and cognitive symptoms, a very low quality of life and often a high degree of disability.
-60 to 75 per cent of all patients are unable to work, many of them are housebound or bedridden.
-The leading symptom is severe exertional intolerance with worsening of symptoms after everyday activities (PEM = post-exertional malaise).
-Due to the lack of a biomarker, ME/CFS can only be diagnosed with extensive anamnesis and cross-disciplinary exclusion diagnostics.
-Many doctors lack the necessary knowledge for this.
-It often takes years for patients to receive a diagnosis.
-To date, there is no causal therapy.
+ME/CFS (Myalgic Encephalomyelitis / Chronic Fatigue Syndrome) is a chronic, severe multisystemic condition characterised by a wide range of disorders, primarily affecting the nervous and immune systems.
+ME/CFS is predominantly post-infectious in origin, including as a consequence of COVID-19.
+It is the most severe form of Long COVID.
+People with ME/CFS experience pronounced physical and cognitive symptoms, a very low quality of life and often a high degree of disability.
+Between 60 and 75 per cent of all sufferers are unable to work, and many are confined to their homes or beds.
+The key symptom is severe exercise intolerance with a worsening of symptoms following everyday activities (post-exertional malaise, or PEM for short).
+Due to the current lack of biomarkers, diagnosing ME/CFS is only possible through a detailed medical history and multidisciplinary diagnostic process to rule out other conditions.
+Many doctors lack the necessary expertise.
+It often takes years for those affected to receive a diagnosis.
+To date, there is no effective treatment.
 Adults with ME/CFS currently have little prospect of recovery and reintegration into working life.
-The prognosis for children and adolescents is better, but long-term absences from school are the norm.
-For most patients, participation in normal life with a job, education, friends, sports, hobbies, etc. is not possible.
+The prognosis is better for children and young people, yet long-term absences from school are the norm.
+For most sufferers, participation in normal life—including work, education, friends, sport, hobbies, etc.—is not possible.

-All the figures and sources mentioned can be found on our website: https://mecfs-research.org/was-ist-me-cfs/
+All the figures and sources mentioned can be found on our website: https://mecfs-research.org/was-ist-me-cfs